jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 cried Alice again, for this time the Mouse was bristling all over and she felt certain it must be really offended, ‘We won’t talk about her any more if you’d rather not.’
 ‘We indeed!’ cried the Mouse, who was trembling down to the end of his tail, ‘As if I would talk on such a subject!
-Our family alwayshatedcats: nasty, low, vulgar things!
+Our family always hated cats: nasty, low, vulgar things!
 Don’t let me hear the name again!’
-‘I won’t indeed!’ said Alice, in a great hurry to change the subject of con- versation, ‘Are you – are you fond – of – of dogs?’
+‘I won’t indeed!’ said Alice, in a great hurry to change the subject of conversation, ‘Are you – are you fond – of – of dogs?’
 The Mouse did not answer, so Alice went on eagerly, ‘There is such a nice little dog near our house I should like to show you!
 A little bright-eyed terrier, you know, with oh, such long curly brown hair!
 And it’ll fetch things when you throw them and it’ll sit up and beg for